heyallnorahere/pancake/README.md

 vulnerability in my tech stack could compromise my workflow and the end product.

 Deciding to ship my software stack with Docker, I set up a Docker build in my code tree.
-As I was hosting my project's code using a private GitHub repository, I had limited monthly access to GitHub Actions, their CI/CD system, a service which runs automated tasks when it receives events.
+As I was hosting my project's code using a private Github repository, I had limited monthly access to Github Actions, their CI/CD system, a service which runs automated tasks when it receives events.
 My access was limited by job run time, however my builds were infrequent enough that I was able to build the Docker image for both x86 and ARM architectures every time that I pushed a commit.
 As I used CI/CD